Replayable Financial Agents: A Determinism-Faithfulness Assurance Harness for Tool-Using LLM Agents: Evaluation-Based Deployment Considerations

-Based on the empirical findings across tiers and architectures, Table~\ref{tab:deployment-guidance} provides deployment recommendations for common financial use cases.
+Based on the empirical findings across tiers and architectures, Table~\ref{tab:deployment-guidance} provides evaluation-informed considerations for common financial use cases.
 The guidance prioritizes determinism requirements over raw accuracy, aligning model selection with regulatory constraints and operational risk tolerance.